AnetaPy/Notebook/README.md

 # Notebook

 Notebook allows you to save the note with actual date.
 You can also open note in new site and delete it.
+Notes can be written in markdown format.

 [Check my demo here.](https://anetapy.github.io/notebook/)